 \section{Two thresholds $l(t)$ and $u(t)$}

 Our strategy for the goal in the first section is to study the following two thresholds:

 In this section, we will study the constructibility of these two thresholds by an approach different from \cite[Definition 7.4]{LWX19} and \cite[Definition 3.14]{ADL19}, which fits to the recently developed algebraic K-stability theory.
-It's clear that these two functions are defined on the base $B$, where $t\in B$ varies through closed points.
-It may appear for some $t\in B$ such that the pair $(\mX_t,c\mD_t)$ is not K-semistable for any rational $c\in [0,1]$, in this case we just define $l(t)=u(t)=-\infty$.
+It is clear that these two functions are defined on the base $B$, where $t\in B$ varies through closed points.
+It may appear for some $t\in B$ such that the pair $(\mX_t,c\mD_t)$ is not K-semistable for any $c\in [0,1]$, and in this case we just define $l(t)=u(t)=-\infty$.
 We first have the following lemma on semi-continuity of $l(t)$ and $u(t)$.

 \begin{lemma} The function $l(t)$ is upper semi-continuous and $u(t)$ is lower semi-continuous.
 Therefore, the set $\{l(t)|t\in B\}$ (resp. $\{u(t)|t\in B\}$) satisfies ACC (resp.
 DCC) condition. \end{lemma}